spectralcode/OCTproZ/performance.md

 Performance and buffer size
 --------
 The following bar graph shows the A-scan rate for different buffer sizes.
-The __Gaming Computer__ setup described above was used.
+The __Gaming Computer__ setup without 3D live view described above was used.
 To change the buffer size _Buffers to read from file_ was kept at a value of 2 and only _B-scans per buffer_ and  _Buffers per volume_ were changed.

  <p align="center">